chanwoo4267/libft/README.md

 * strnstr
 * atoi

-Functions that are either not in the libc, or that are part of it but in a different form
+Functions that are either not in the libc, or that are part of it but in a different form.
+See Subject Page above.

 * calloc
 * strdup